sgmurphy/wordpress-plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 &#128312; Import/export user/customer data based on user roles, user email, and date range of when the users were added to the system.
-&#128312; Batch Export/Import for easier processing of data &#128312; Retain existing users' passwords while migrating to a new website &#128312; <a rel="nofollow" href= “ https://www.webtoffee.com/update-user-field-values-in-bulk-during-woocommerce-import/”> Map and transform fields while importing customers/users </a>
+&#128312; Batch Export/Import for easier processing of data &#128312; Retain existing users' passwords while migrating to a new website &#128312; <a rel="nofollow" href="https://www.webtoffee.com/update-user-field-values-in-bulk-during-woocommerce-import/"> Map and transform fields while importing customers/users </a>
 &#128312; Change values (bulk modify) while importing user data using Evaluation Fields &#128312; Export guest users - Include data of WooCommerce guest customers (users who bought products from the site without creating an account)
 &#128312; Export specific users based on username/email - Suggests email addresses and names in export data filter fields while you type in
 &#128312; Tested OK with WordPress 6.4.2
-&#128312; Tested OK with WooCommerce 8.4.0
+&#128312; Tested OK with WooCommerce 8.5
 &#128312; Tested OK with PHP 8.2

 = How does it work? =